MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 Solution checker may fail due to the errors "ISV code aborted the operation" or "An unexpected error occurred from ISV code".
 When this occurs, it indicates a plugin step was triggered that explicitly interrupted execution by throwing an InvalidPluginExcecutionException or that an error was not caught properly in plugin code.
 Either reconfigure the plugin step to not execute on the operation invoked by solution checker or adjust the plugin implementation not to interrupt execution based on the conditions presented by solution checker.

 Common operations invoked by solution checker include Create and Update.
-These operations can occur on the following entities: Analysis Job, Analysis Component, or Analysis Result.
+These operations can occur on the following tables: Analysis Job, Analysis Component, or Analysis Result.

 ## Solution checker fails due to disabled first-party application in Azure Active Directory

-The first-party enterprise application identity used by solution checker (PowerApps-Advisor) should not be disabled in Azure Active Directory (AAD).
-If disabled, the identity cannot authenticate when requesting bearer tokens for Common Data Service and other required resource providers on-behalf of the requesting user.
+The first-party enterprise application idtable used by solution checker (PowerApps-Advisor) should not be disabled in Azure Active Directory (AAD).
+If disabled, the idtable cannot authenticate when requesting bearer tokens for Common Data Service and other required resource providers on-behalf of the requesting user.

-Follow the below steps to verify that the application identity hasn't been disabled in AAD and if necessary enable the application.
+Follow the below steps to verify that the application idtable hasn't been disabled in AAD and if necessary enable the application.

 ### How to verify and/or modify application enabled status

-To verify and/or modify the enabled status of the PowerApps-Advisor enterprise application identity
+To verify and/or modify the enabled status of the PowerApps-Advisor enterprise application idtable

 1. Access your tenant in the [Azure Active Directory (AAD) Portal](https://aad.portal.azure.com/).
 2. Navigate to **Enterprise Applications**.